Chapter 9 : Remus and his yo-yo act

 I dried my eyes and paced my flat.
 I just didn’t understand him!
 He had planned a romantic night not two weeks prior to this.
-We hadn’t argued or hit any bumps in the road… My mind was drowning with too many thoughts and emotions to think straight.
-I went to the Weasley’s house.
-Molly was in the garden; Arthur was in his shed, probably fiddling with some muggle-device.
+We hadn’t argued or hit any bumps in the road… My mind was overcome with too many thoughts and emotions to think straight.
+I needed to talk with someone sensible so I went to the Weasley’s house.
+Molly was in the garden while Arthur was in his shed, probably fiddling with some muggle-device.

 Molly looked up from the carrots she was pulling and her face, which had been hard with concentration, softened at once.
 “Tonks, what’s wrong?”
 She rushed out to meet me.
 Arthur poked his head out of the shed and asked if everything was all right.
 “Yes, dear, I’ll be inside.”
-She led me inside saying soothing words to calm me down.
+She led me inside saying soothing words of comfort and solace.

 We sat down in their living room.
 Molly had a cup of tea for me in a matter of minutes.
-She asked me what happened and I bawled about Remus and his yo-yo act.
-Molly had a kind and understand look on her face.
+She asked me what happened and I started to sob as I told about Remus and his yo-yo act.
+Molly had a kind and understanding look on her face.
 “He is being a bit thick about the whole thing, but I can understand his reasons.”
 I looked at her in surprise.
 “He loves you.”
 I made to interject but Molly held her hand up.
 “He loves you and he feels inadequate.
 He hasn’t had the most fruitful love life.
 Most women reject him flat-out for being a werewolf.
 Remus doesn’t want to hurt you, but I think he sees that as the inevitable end to your relationship.
 So, he’s pushing you away before you get in so far that you get hurt even more.”

 I stared at Molly.
-What I had thought to be a simple problem of him being thick was far more complicated that it seemed.
+What I had thought to be a simple problem of Remus being stubborn was far more complicated that it had seemed.
 I sat up, my heart filling with hope and determination.
-“I know what I’ll do then.”
-I said resolutely.
+“I know what I’ll do then,” I said resolutely.
 “I’m going to keep trying; that’s all I can do.
 Eventually he’ll give in.”
 Molly smiled at me and squeezed my shoulder in a comforting way.

-I went to Grimmauld Place on Tuesday; I didn’t tell them I was planning to visit.
+I went to Grimmauld Place on a few nights later; I didn’t announce my plant to visit.
 I just wanted a word with Remus.
 After I got in the door, I heard shouts rising from the kitchen.

 ”You’re being an idiot, Moony!”
 I heard Sirius yelling.